 Caitlin Fitzpatrick, “Make This Tame” (selected by NoViolet Bulawyo)

-Poetry judge Bruce Snider selected Lindsey Alexander's poem “Sleepless in Indiana, I Contemplate the Age-Old Arts” for the Driftless Prize in Poetry.
+Lindsey Alexander, “Sleepless in Indiana, I Contemplate the Age-Old Arts” (selected by Bruce Snider)

 Entries should include two poems totaling five pages or fewer (for poetry) or stories that are no longer than 4,500 words (prose).
 One entry is defined as one short story or two poems; you may submit up to two entries, but you must submit them separately and pay an entry fee for both.